Jeju uprising: Aftermath

 The commission reported 14,373 victims during the uprising, 86 percent at the hands of the security forces and 14 percent at the hands of armed rebels, and estimated that the total death toll was as high as 30,000.
 The commission listed the number of confirmed deaths at each stage of the incident; 104 deaths from March 3, 1947 to April 4, 1948; 214 deaths during the initial armed uprising from April 4 to May 10; and 637 deaths during armed conflict from May 11 to October 10.
 The most violent period was from October 11, 1948 to March 1, 1949, with 9,709 confirmed deaths.
 There were a further 2,668 confirmed deaths between March 3, 1949 and June 24, 1950.
-800 more deaths occurred on Jeju up to 21 September, 1954.
+800 more deaths occurred on Jeju up to 21 September 1954.
 The commission confirmed 7,624 victims of the security forces, and 1,528 victims of the armed rebels.
 Further, they confirmed 448 victims of systematic civilian massacres.

 Some 70 percent of the island's 230 villages were burned to the ground, and over 39,000 houses were destroyed.
 Of the 400 villages before the uprising only 170 remained afterwards.
 In 2008, bodies of massacre victims were discovered in a mass grave near Jeju International Airport.
-Estimates of the overall deaths of the 1948-1950 uprising run as high as 100,000.
+Estimates of the overall deaths of the 1948–1950 uprising run as high as 100,000.

 In January 2019, the Jeju District Court overturned military court rulings that imprisoned Jeju Islanders, clearing the names of the 18 surviving plaintiffs and recognizing them as wronged victims of the Jeju April 3 Uprising and Massacre.
 At the 71st commemoration of Jeju uprising, April 3, 2019, the South Korean police and defense ministry apologized for the first time over the massacres.

+In 2025, the Revealing Truth: Jeju 4·3 Archives, a series of documents related to the event, was included in the Memory of the World Programme by UNESCO.